102 Dalmatians: Home media

 102 Dalmatians was released on VHS and DVD on April 3, 2001.
 It was re-released on DVD on September 16, 2008.

 Video game

 A video game loosely based on the film, that was entitled Disney's 102 Dalmatians: Puppies to the Rescue, was released in 2000, with Frankie Muniz as the voice of Domino, Molly Marlette as the voice of Oddball and Susanne Blakeslee as the voice of Cruella de Vil.
 Horace and Jasper also appeared in the game despite not being present in the film.

 Future

 Backstory

-A backstory film, centered around Cruella de Vil titled Cruella has been made.
+A third live-action, centered around Cruella de Vil titled Cruella has been made, though it is standalone rather than connected.
 Glenn Close served as an executive producer on the project while Emma Stone played the eponymous role.
 The film was released on May 28, 2021.

 Possible sequel

 In May 2021, Glenn Close revealed that while working on Cruella as an executive producer, she wrote a new story as a sequel to the films where she would reprise the role of Cruella De Vil.
 The plot would involve the character in New York City and also take inspiration from The Godfather Part II.
 The actress intends to pitch it to the studio.